chrisdev12/ts-challenge-sandbox/README.md

 ## PairSumFinder algorithm challenge

-- According to the challenge accepetence criterio.
+- According to the challenge accepetence criteria.
 The PairSumFinder algorithm "efficient" is defined as be faster than O(n^2), and "correct" as returning the correct results for all possible inputs.

 - PairSumFinder: To achieve a efficient strategy that be faster than O(n^2), We can use an accomulator and Set data structure mix approach that enables us to only perform a single for-n-iteration: